DavidXU12345/effective_java/chapter3.md

-# Methods common to all objects
+# Chapter 3: Methods common to all objects

 ## Item 10: Obey the general contract when overriding equals